• Skip to primary navigation

 Note: This tutorial does not show how to migrate your existing blog to Heroku.

-Here will be using a custom built of WordPress, it is available here.
+Here will be using a custom built of WordPress, which is available here.
 It comes built with PostgreSQL for WordPress and WordPress Read-only.
 Since Heroku does not provide MySQL, will be using PostgreSQL as our DB.
 (Also, Heroku does not provide write access on the file system, will be using a WordPress Read-only built).

-Lets start by cloning the custom build of WordPress using Git.
+Let’s start by cloning the custom build of WordPress using Git.
 Please refer to using Git on Windows for more information on how to use Git.
 Clone the repository as `wordpress-heroku`, or download the repository from https://github.com/bkvirendra/wordpress-heroku/archive/master.zip

 $ git clone [email protected]:bkvirendra/wordpress-heroku.git

 Change your current directory to `wordpress-heroku`-